-When I first designed the front entry garden, I researched butterfly and hummingbird attracting plants to entice them to my yard.
-I dreamed of having a garden that was flooded by these beautiful creatures.
-Thankfully, there is a lot of plant overlap that attracts both.
+I dreamed of having a garden that was covered with these beautiful creatures.
+Thankfully, there are a lot of plants that attract both.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)